tritamsikder/Stone-paper-game/README.md

 # Stone-paper-game
-this is a stone, paper and scissor game
+This is a stone, paper and scissor game